 Step 1: The student may appeal in writing to the instructor, who awarded the grade or made the academic decision.
-Absent extraordinary circumstances, the appeal must be filed within two weeks from the date the student learned or reasonably should have learned of the grade or other action complained of.
+Absent extraordinary circumstances, the appeal must be filed within two weeks from the date the student learned or reasonably should have learned of the grade or other action for which they are complaining.